faraday-motion/pacer/README.md

 Pacer is build on top of the [Arduino core for ESP8266](https://github.com/esp8266/Arduino#documentation) and is running on the NODEMCU ESP8266.

-[PlatformIO](http://platformio.org/) is the development environmnet that is managing all the project dependencies for Pacer.
+[PlatformIO](http://platformio.org/) is the development environment that is managing all the project dependencies for Pacer.

 ## Software Getting Started

-1. Setup a PlatformIO development environment for ESP8266. ([Check this guide](https://github.com/esp8266/Arduino#using-platformio))
+1. Set up a PlatformIO development environment for ESP8266. ([Check this guide](https://github.com/esp8266/Arduino#using-platformio))

 2. Upload the configuration files to the ESP8266 flash memory `pio run --target uploadfs` (run this command in the root of the project)

 3. Build and Upload `pio run --target uploadfs` (run this command in the root of the project)
-   Note: You might want to look throught
+   Note: You might want to look through the config file in `data/` directory and change relevant configurations.

 4. You have a running Pacer instance on the NODEMCU.